Horned Passalus Beetle

 Threatening looking mandibles are part of their makeup as well.
 Eating dead wood is their way of life, clearing up debris in the forest.

-2 responses to “Horned Passalus Beetle”
+2 thoughts on “Horned Passalus Beetle”

-• Hi Khalil!
+1. Hi Khalil!

 This beetle is not one of the 1,000 species of Click Beetles in North America.
 As an explanation of what a Click Beetle is, I’ve just now published tonight’s blog post, “Click Beetles.”
 I’m hoping that post will help you, in part by seeing the difference in the shape of these beetles.